lucatume/wp-browser/docs/modules/WPLoader.md

 ## Configuration with loadOnly: true

-The module will load WordPress from the location specified by the `wpRootFodler` parameter, relying on [the WPDb module](WPDb.md) to manage the database state.
+The module will load WordPress from the location specified by the `wpRootFolder` parameter, relying on [the WPDb module](WPDb.md) to manage the database state.

 When used in this mode, the module supports the following configuration parameters: